-No Cell Phones while students are loading/unloading.
+No Cell Phones and while students are loading/unloading.

-Unless you are picking up a Pre-K student or K do not leave your car.
+Unless you are picking up a Pre-K student do not leave your car. park in the first lane.

 Hold up your grade level color coded sign and stay at your car.